GDGAracaju/rust-web-server/README.md

-Sure!
-Here’s the markdown version of the README text:

 # Collaborative Rust Web Server Project - README

 Welcome to the **Rust Web Server Project**!
 This project is focused on building a fully functional web server using the Rust programming language.
 Our aim is to work together as a team, learn from each other, and deepen our understanding of web development in Rust.